Stay in touch

 Each participant provides blood samples to enable researchers to analyse differences in their DNA, and has answered detailed questionnaires regarding their lifestyle and medical history.

-The study is being led by Professor Anthony Swerdlow, based at the Institute of Cancer Research in Sutton, who is also analysing the data gathered from the Breast Cancer Now Generations Study to understand the causes of breast cancer in women.
+The study is being led by Professor Olivia Fletcher at the Breast Cancer Now Toby Robins Research Centre and Professor Richard Houlston at the Institute of Cancer Research, who are also analysing the data gathered from the Breast Cancer Now Generations Study to understand the causes of breast cancer in women.

 The Breast Cancer Now Male Breast Cancer Study is the largest collection of DNA and tumour samples from men with breast cancer in the world.
 We hope that by analysing data generated from these samples we’ll be able to understand what causes male breast cancer, how it differs from female breast cancer and how best to treat it.